 What are the risks of freshwater exposure to bottlenose dolphins?

-Coastal and oceanic bottlenose dolphins are typically found in high salinity from 20-35ppt; however dolphins in bays, sounds, and estuaries across the U.S. periodically experience lower salinity environments especially in the spring or early summer.
-In some extreme weather years, those lower salinity environments may be low and last for longer periods of time.
-How low the salinity goes and how long it lasts often determines along with other factors influences the severity of the impacts to dolphins.
-Health impacts, such as skin lesions, abnormal blood chemistry, swelling of the cornea, and eventual death, can occur in dolphins due to low salinity exposure over a period of days to weeks.
+Coastal and oceanic bottlenose dolphins are typically found in salinity ranging from 20-35ppt; however, dolphins in bays, sounds, and estuaries across the U.S. periodically experience lower salinity environments, especially in the spring or early summer.
+In some extreme weather years, those lower salinity environments may be very low and last for longer periods of time.
+How low the salinity goes and how long it lasts often determines the severity of the impacts to dolphins.
+Health impacts, such as skin lesions, abnormal blood chemistry, swelling of the cornea, severe secondary infections, and eventual death, can occur in dolphins due to low salinity exposure over a period of days to weeks.
 These health impacts can be exacerbated in dolphins with pre-existing conditions, such as injuries, infections, poor nutrition, or immune suppression.
-The time from initial exposure to death is unknown and may depend on the amount of salinity change (how low), the length of exposure, whether exposure is continuous or intermittent, and the presence of any underlying health conditions or additional stressors.
-In addition to these potential direct impacts, alterations in prey (types, abundance and distribution) due to freshwater may have longer term secondary impacts on dolphins.
+The time from initial exposure to death is not fully understood and may depend on the amount of salinity change (how low), the length of exposure, how rapidly the salinity changes, whether exposure is continuous or intermittent, and the presence of any underlying health conditions or additional stressors.
+In addition to these potential direct impacts, alterations in prey (types, abundance, quality, and distribution) due to low salinity, HABS or LDO may have longer term secondary impacts on dolphins.

 What is the current dolphin population along the Northern Gulf of Mexico?

-Seventeen stocks of bottlenose dolphins co-occur in the UME area along the Northern Gulf of Mexico.
-These include two coastal stocks (western coastal and northern coastal) and fifteen bay, sound, and estuary stocks (listed below):
+17 stocks of bottlenose dolphins co-occur in the UME area along the Northern Gulf of Mexico.
+These include 2 coastal stocks (western coastal and northern coastal) and 15 bay, sound, and estuary stocks (listed below):